MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-filter-and-display-inbox-items-modified-in-the-last-month.md

 - csharp
 ---

-# How to: Filter and Display Inbox Items Modified in the Last Month
+# Filter and Display Inbox Items Modified in the Last Month

 This example shows how to filter and display Inbox items that were modified in the last month.